Surprising Desktop vs Mobile Internet Usage Growth in Cambodia (last 10 years)

 Cambodia has currently an internet market share of over 70% for connections made from desktop computers and less than 30% from mobile devices – and this is almost the exact opposite of current worldwide statistics!

-This trend is confirmed by our own site’s connection stats as well by the latest Digital 2020 report for Cambodia by Datareportal and shows very positive perspectives for business websites, because it means that internet is increasingly used for business purposes in Cambodia and main cities like Phnom Penh in particular.
+This trend is confirmed by our own site’s connection stats as well by the latest Digital 2020 report for Cambodia by Datareportal and shows very positive perspectives for business websites because it means that the internet is increasingly used for business purposes in Cambodia and main cities like Phnom Penh in particular.

 Source for all data: StatCounter.com

-We always welcome your comments at our Facebook page.
+*** Comments are welcome on our Facebook page.